 Causes of Distracted Driving

-Secondary activities such as operating the car stereo, adjusting the navigation system, looking at objects inside or outside the vehicle, or grabbing certain articles requires a driver to turn his or her concentration away from the road.
+Secondary activities such as operating the car stereo, adjusting the navigation system, looking at objects inside or outside the vehicle, or grabbing certain articles require a driver to turn his or her concentration away from the road.
 These activities may cause a driver to be less observant and can result in incorrect decisions, compromising road safety.
 These distractions may hamper a driver’s ability to notice hazards and take preventive action against them.